sellersj/crashy-mccrashface/README.md

 ### Building a native image
-You will need the spring release repos and plugin repos set in your settings.xml or maven proxy Run `mvn spring-boot:build-image -P boot-native-image`
+You will need the spring release repos and plugin repos set in your settings.xml or maven proxy Run `mvn spring-boot:build-image -P native `

-TODO check if we can run the proxy config as suggested with https://stackoverflow.com/a/70794461/2055199